Martinsos/edlib/README.md

 ### Running tests
-In order to run tests, position your self in [src/](src/) directory, run `make test`, and run `./test`.
+Check [Building](#building) to see how to build binaries (including binary `runTests`).
+To run tests, just run `./runTests`.
 This will run random tests for each alignment method, and also some specific unit tests.

 ---